anthony-poon/icinga-network-report/README.md

     - DbObject
       - ReportDbConnector.php => Predefined PDO object to connect to self database
       - IcingaDbConnector.php => Predefinded PDO object to connect to Icinga's database
-    - IdoDataGrabber
-      - PHP scripts that run seperate from Symfony.
-Run directly from command line / crontab.
-Grab data from Icinga and insert into self db
-        - To Do:
-          - Rewrite into Symfony Cli.
     - Model
       - Contains all the data/model object
         - Availability => Data object for availability report